Consolidating 1

 Will it support full-stack automation?

-It is critical that whatever platform you choose offers the ability to automate all your enterprise applications — from legacy systems to modern platforms.
+It’s critical that whatever platform you choose offers the ability to automate all your enterprise applications — from legacy systems to modern platforms.
 You need a robust platform that can handle the processes across your current and future organization.
-Also validate that there are either pre-built connectors or an API adapter that can be used to connect with your current and future applications.
+Also, validate that there are either pre-built connectors or an API adapter you can use to connect with your current and future applications.

 Would you benefit from a SaaS solution?